Master's in Public Policy and Administration

 As an MPPA student you’ll build skills that are relevant to a variety of fields — public and private.
 You'll earn your master’s degree in one of the only programs that focuses on both policy and administration and build the leadership, administrative, and analytical expertise needed to drive change at the local, national, and international levels.

 The MPPA program helps students put their analytic skills and administrative knowledge together into a new, synergistic perspective and understand how these connect to achieve global solutions in an increasingly interdependent world.
+The program prepares students to do the following:

 Choose the pace that's right for you